Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Experiments

-Our main results are shown in~\cref{figure-result_sal}, with further analyses, including an ablation study on the effect of $\gamma$ and on our novel acquisition criterion (\cref{eq-acq_minunsafe}) combined with conventional safe AL, presented in~\cref{appendix-ablation}.
-ASAL achieves comparable model performance to Safe (A)GP AL on all datasets, except for a slight disadvantage on Townsend, and outperforms Safe (A)Random across the board.
-It ensures safety awareness, with the proportion of safe queries exceeding the required $1-\gamma$ level on all datasets.
-Importantly, ASAL is at least an order of magnitude faster than all GP-based methods, including Safe (A)Random, which leverages GPs for safe set estimation.
+Our main results are shown in~\cref{figure-result_sal}, with further analyses presented in~\cref{appendix-ablation}, including an ablation on the effect of $\gamma$ during policy training, and an ablation of conventional safe AL equipped with our novel acquisition criterion~\crefp{eq-acq_minunsafe}.
+ASAL achieves comparable model performance to Safe (A)GP AL on all datasets, except for a slight disadvantage on Townsend and the 7D Fluid System, and outperforms Safe Random across the board.
+It ensures safety awareness--the proportion of safe queries exceeds $1-\gamma$ on all tasks.
+The PFN and TabPFN methods have mixed results in terms of performance and safety awareness -- while the methods are comparable to the GP baselines on LGBB and Engine, on Simionescu and Townsend either the performance is bad or the queries are unsafe (Safe GP AL as a reference).
+Importantly, ASAL is at least an order of magnitude faster than all PFN-based and GP-based methods (10x-600x), including Safe Random which relies on GPs for safe set estimation.
+On the 7D Fluid System, where the complexity of acquisition optimization is significant, the typically fast AGP baseline takes around 8.4 s/query, whereas our ASAL remains below 0.1 s/query, at least 80x faster.
 These results highlight the practical advantages of ASAL in real-time data acquisitions.